TheGaf/GafBrain/README.md

 DONE

-If you followed steps correctly, the system is working.
+If you followed the steps correctly, the system is hopefully working.